fogus/spiel/pyramidenspiel/logistics/README.markdown

 ![nest]()

 If the nest is created opposite of an opponent's card containing a Tree then the Tree, the Nest and all of the opposing pyramids are captured in one fell swoop.
+Nests cannot move as a single unit, that is, they're considered a regular stack for the purposes of Sowing.

 ### Capture powers